neuschaefer/reform-handbook/src/source/referencemech.rst

 TODO sub-topics:

+- Exchange Batteries
 - Install a WiFi Card
 - Install an SSD
-- Exchange Batteries

 The Case
 ========

 The case consists of the following 5 parts.
-All parts except the bottom plate are milled from 6061 aluminum, sand blasted and anodized.
+All parts except the bottom plate are milled from sand-blasted and anodized 6061 aluminum.

 .. image:: _static/speakers.jpg
   :alt: Speaker Closers